Loganator17/InSAR_2D_decomposition_calculator/README_GMTSAR.md

 # InSAR_2D_decomposition_calculator
 #psuedo 2-dimensional surface motion will be calculated from one ascending and one descending InSAR velocity fields with opposing one-dimensional line of sight (LOS) view angles (Fuhrmann and Garthwaite, 2019).
-By taking two Interferometric Synthetic Aperature Radar Images (InSAR) from different satellite look directions (Ascending and Descending) decompose the LOS value from both velocity fields to create a vertical and east-west motion map with the N/S motions mapped into vertical and EW- we call this psuedo-Vertical and Psuedo-EW.
+By taking two Interferometric Synthetic Aperature Radar Images (InSAR) from different satellite look directions (Ascending and Descending),  decompose the LOS value from both velocity fields to create a vertical and east-west motion map with the N/S motions mapped into vertical and EW- we call this psuedo-Vertical and psuedo-EW.

 #All of these calculations depend on .grd files of a similar size and resolution of an AOI (area of intrest)
+#any line without a hastag is an example of the command used for my project

 #Step 1: grdcut an AOI from the dem.grd used to create the InSAR images:
 grdcut topo/dem.grd -RW/E/S/N -Gdem_AOI.grd